yashvarshney003/Eyantra-Rescue-and-survey/README.md

 # Stage 1 Task1 :
 This task divided into two part part1 and part2.
+In part1 we had provided many pdf for help.
+Task1 was to made a PID script for Drone to fly it to specific co-ordinate<br>

+See the task Video:-https://youtu.be/0VOhlZp05uU